 FOR ALL OTHER PLACES TO STAY IN VALLADOLID, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

-There a number of ways of getting around to the Mayan Riviera Cenotes and they are by car, taxi, bicycle or on foot.
+There a number of ways of getting around to the Cenotes in Riviera Maya and they are by car, taxi, bicycle, or on foot.

 BEST TIME TO VISIT RIVIERA MAYA

 The best time to visit Riviera Maya is during the winter season from December to April.
 During this time there is little to no rainfall and the temperatures are just perfect.

 The rainy season in Riviera Maya is typically between May and October which sees higher temperatures due to the humidity.
 The only plus side to visiting Riviera Maya during these months is there will be fewer tourists and prices are less inflated.

 LONELY PLANET MEXICO

 One of the best books to take on your trip is the Lonely Planet Mexico Guide!